jthomperoo/predictive-horizontal-pod-autoscaler/docs/user-guide/models.md

 1. PHPA begins Holt-Winters calculation.
 2. The values are initially set to any hardcoded values supplied in the configuration.
-3. A runtime tuning configuration has been supplied, using this configuration a method is executed (for example a HTTP request is sent).
+3. A runtime tuning configuration has been supplied, using this configuration a hook is executed (for example a HTTP request is sent).
-  - This method will provide as input data in JSON that includes the current model, and an array of timestamped previous scaling decisions (referred to as `evaluations`, [see below](#request-format)).
+  - This hook will provide as input data in JSON that includes the current model, and an array of timestamped previous scaling decisions (referred to as `evaluations`, [see below](#request-format)).
   - The response should conform to the expected JSON structure ([see below](#response-format)).
-4. If the method execution is successful, and the response is valid, the tuning values are extracted and any provided values overwrite the hardcoded values.
+4. If the hook execution is successful, and the response is valid, the tuning values are extracted and any provided values overwrite the hardcoded values.
 5. If all required tuning values are provided the tuning values are used to calculate.